 You must merge transactions from all of your exchanges and wallets into a single data set to determine cost basis:

-- Determine the cost basis for each transaction based on your accounting method (FIFO, LIFO, HIFO, Actuals, etc.).
+- Determine the cost basis for each transaction based on your accounting method (crypto taxes with FIFO, LIFO, HIFO, Actuals, etc.)

 Automating the Process With A Cost Basis Tax Calculator

-Cost basis is one of the most important concepts in crypto accounting and tax.
-While it can be fairly straightforward, there are some important considerations to keep in mind, particularly with airdrops, forks, ICOs and other edge cases.
+Cost basis is one of the most important concepts in crypto accounting and taxes.
+While it can be fairly straightforward, there are some important considerations to keep in mind, particularly with airdrops, forks, ICOs, and other edge cases.

 If you're using multiple exchanges, you must also aggregate transactions to ensure that you're properly calculating your cost basis.
 Crypto tax software, like ZenLedger, can simplify the process and ensure that you are accurately reporting data.